Foundation Grant: Overview

 - provide research leaders with the flexibility to pursue new, innovative lines of inquiry;

-- contribute to the creation and use of health-related knowledge through a wide range of research and/or knowledge translation activities, including any relevant collaboration.
+- contribute to the creation and application of health-related knowledge through a wide range of research and/or knowledge translation activities, including any relevant collaboration.

 The Foundation Grant program is supported by a three-stage competition and review process: